JesseZhuang/SystemDesign/DDIA/ch01.Reliable.Scalable.Maintainable.Applications/notes.md

 Mosley and Marks [32] define complexity as accidental if it is not inherent in the problem that the software solves but arises only from the implementation.

 One of the best tools we have for removing accidental complexity is abstraction.
-For example, high level programming languages are abstractionsthat hide machine code, CPU registers, and syscalls.
+For example, high level programming languages are abstractions that hide machine code, CPU registers, and system calls.
 SQL is an abstraction that hides complex on-disk and in-memory data structures, concurrent requests, and inconsistencies after crashes.

-### 1.4.3 Evovability: Making Change Easy
+### 1.4.3 Evolvability: Making Change Easy

 - learn new facts
 - previously unanticipated use cases emerge